hollisDidLoad/hollisDidLoad/README.md

 - 👨‍💻 All of my projects are available at: [https://github.com/hollisDidLoad](https://github.com/hollisDidLoad)

-- 💬 Ask me about: Swift or Day Trading.
+- 💬 Ask me about: Swift, SwiftUI or Day Trading.

 - 📫 How to reach me: holliskwan.ios@gmail.com